Peter Gelb

 Peter Gelb (born 1953) is an American arts administrator.
 Since August 2006, he has been General Manager of the Metropolitan Opera in New York City.

 Career

 Early career

 While in high school, Gelb began his association with the Metropolitan Opera as an usher.
-At age 17, Gelb began his career in classical music as office boy to impresario Sol Hurok.
+At age 17, Gelb began his career in classical music as an office boy to impresario Sol Hurok.

 Gelb managed the Boston Symphony Orchestra’s 1979 China tour.
 The following year Gelb became Vladimir Horowitz's manager.
 Gelb assisted the pianist in the revival of his performing career, and managed his return to Russia in 1986.

 In 1982, Gelb founded, and was president of, CAMI Video, a division of Columbia Artists Management.
 In this capacity, for six years he was executive producer of "The Metropolitan Opera Presents", the Met's series of televised opera broadcasts.
 Gelb produced 25 televised productions for the Met.

 Sony Classical

 Gelb was president of Sony Classical Records from 1995 to 2006.
 Gelb pursued a strategy of emphasizing crossover music over mainstream classical repertoire.
 Examples include cellist Yo-Yo Ma, who was encouraged to record Americana, including an album with fiddler and composer Mark O'Connor and double-bassist and composer Edgar Meyer, Appalachia Waltz; electronic composer Vangelis, who recorded the choral symphony Mythodea; and Charlotte Church, a pop artist who started her career as a classical singer.